7Block Labs

 Server: “one-liner” middleware

-Coinbase’s examples demonstrate a paymentMiddleware taking your receiving address and a price map.
-You can A/B by selecting different price maps at runtime (based on cookie or header) without touching handler code. (github.com)
+Check out Coinbase’s examples showcasing a paymentMiddleware that takes your receiving address and a price map.
+What’s cool is that you can A/B test by choosing different price maps during runtime--just based on a cookie or header--without having to mess around with the handler code.
+You can find more on this GitHub page.

 SDKs for agents and Python stacks